 Few events in a parent's life are more stressful than child custody proceedings in a divorce or when modifying orders as situations and lives change.
-At Palmer Rodak & Associates, we provide experienced and committed representation designed to resolve these matters while protecting the rights and interests of our clients.
+At Palmer Rodak & Associates in Oceanside and Del Mar, we provide experienced and committed representation designed to resolve these matters while protecting the rights and interests of our clients.

 Joint vs. Sole Custody

 Sole custody generally means that one parent has both physical and legal custody.
 The parent with sole custody has the right to make major decisions about their child’s life and the child will reside with them.
 When sole custody is awarded to a parent, the other parent can petition the court for visitation rights, but they do not have custody rights.

 By contrast, joint custody generally means that the parents will share physical custody and legal custody.
 That means that the child will live with both parents and that both parents have the right to make decisions about the child’s life and welfare.

 Palmer Rodak & Associates represents clients in all child custody matters in Oceanside and Del Mar, including:

 - Parental relocations and move-away cases

 California favors joint custody, involving shared legal custody where both parents make decisions regarding medical treatment, education, and other critical concerns.
 Determining who a child lives with – physical custody – and who gets visitation can become complex, especially in a military divorce involving relocation or deployment.
 Our skilled assistance can help ensure clients make choices that are in the best interests of their children.

 With few exceptions, Family Court Services (FCS) mediation is mandatory whenever custody or visitation is in question.
 Making a favorable impression on your FCS mediator can be essential to your overall success in the case.